-Any tax assessed and paid by a bank to any county, district, or municipality on the assessed value of its intangibles pursuant to Sections 27-35-35 through 27-35-39 shall be a credit against the corporation franchise tax.
+Any tax assessed and paid by a bank to any county, district, or municipality on the assessed

 Broadband Technology Credit. -- Mississippi Code of 1972 (supp.), Section 57-87-5.

 This tax credit is for telecommunications enterprises making investments in equipment used in the deployment of broadband technologies.
 The credit applies to both income and franchise taxes and may offset 50% of the combined liabilities.
 The estimated expenditure below represents only the franchise tax portion.
 The credit is a percentage of the cost of the investments incurred after June 30, 2003 and before July 1, 2020.
 The percentage applied is 5%, 10%, and 15% for Tier 1, Tier 2, and Tier 3 counties, respectively.
 Enterprises qualifying for this credit are able to receive certain sales tax exemptions as well.